SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Correlation/Tutorials/Correlation_Tutorial_Element_Timeout.md

 # Responding to element timeouts using Correlation

-In this tutorial, you will learn how to use Correlation to take action when an element is in timeout for longer than 5 minutes.
+In this tutorial, you will learn how to use DataMiner Correlation to take action when an element is in timeout for longer than 5 minutes.

 Expected duration: 15 minutes